The Fontus Guide to Chlorine, Chloramines, and Fluoride in Maine Water

 Certainly, water treated with chloramines has less of a “chlorine” taste.
 However, chloramine can change the water’s chemical properties.
 It’s imperative to understand that chloramine affects lead and copper pipes, leaching lead and copper into your water!

 Like chlorine, the job of chloramine is over once the water reaches your home faucet, and there’s really no reason to consume chloramine.
-Give us a call for a free phone consultation for your options.
+Instead, give us a call for a free phone consultation for your options.

 Fluoride in drinking water

 Fluoride historically is added to a water supply because it has been shown to prevent tooth decay.
-It’s added to drinking water as a public health service.
+In addition, it’s added to drinking water as a public health service.
 However, not everyone wants to drink it.
 But, if you’d prefer to get your fluoride from toothpaste or other fluoride-containing products, Fontus can help.
 Give us a call for a free phone consultation.

 Chlorine Chloramines and Fluoride in Maine Water can be removed